 English B.A., Literature Concentration (2018-2019 Catalog) (link coming soon)

-Keep up with undergraduate Literature programming and events by following us on Facebook, Instagram, and Twitter.
+Keep up with Department of English programming and events by following us on Facebook, Instagram, and Twitter.
 Our pages are maintained by literature majors Sophia DiCarlo and Olivia Martin, the program's social media interns.

 WGUR 95.3 FM The Noise

 Tune in to WGUR 95.3 The Noise every other Monday at 10 p.m. to listen to Black Market Creative Slam: a student-led radio show dedicated to showcasing the literary and musical talents of our student body.
 The show is produced by our department's creative writing and literature social media interns.
 If you have a show idea, please message Sophia DiCarlo and Olivia Martin at the GCSU English Literature page on Facebook.